browserify/module-deps/readme.markdown

 Optionally pass in some `opts`:

-* opts.transform - a string or array of string transforms (see below)
+* `opts.transform` - a string or array of string transforms (see below)

-* opts.transformKey - an array path of strings showing where to look in the package.json for source transformations.
+* `opts.transformKey` - an array path of strings showing where to look in the package.json for source transformations.
 If falsy, don't look at the package.json at all.

-* opts.resolve - custom resolve function using the
+* `opts.resolve` - custom resolve function using the
 `opts.resolve(id, parent, cb)` signature that [browser-resolve](https://github.com/shtylman/node-browser-resolve) has

-* opts.filter - a function (id) to skip resolution of some module `id` strings.
+* `opts.filter` - a function (id) to skip resolution of some module `id` strings.
 If defined, `opts.filter(id)` should return truthy for all the ids to include and falsey for all the ids to skip.

-* opts.packageFilter - transform the parsed package.json contents before using
+* `opts.packageFilter` - transform the parsed package.json contents before using
 the values. `opts.packageFilter(pkg, dir)` should return the new `pkg` object to use.

-* opts.noParse - an array of absolute paths to not parse for dependencies.
+* `opts.noParse` - an array of absolute paths to not parse for dependencies.
 Use this for large dependencies like jquery or threejs which take forever to parse.

-* opts.cache - an object mapping filenames to file objects to skip costly io
+* `opts.cache` - an object mapping filenames to file objects to skip costly io

-* opts.packageCache - an object mapping filenames to their parent package.json
+* `opts.packageCache` - an object mapping filenames to their parent package.json
 contents for browser fields, main entries, and transforms

-* opts.paths - array of global paths to search.
+* `opts.paths` - array of global paths to search.
 Defaults to splitting on `':'` in `process.env.NODE_PATH`

+* `opts.ignoreMissing` - ignore files that failed to resolve

 # events